AIRLab-POLIMI/ReLe/rele/doc/tutorials/q_learning.rst

 	policy(4) = 1

-Please, note that this mdp has two optimal policies, as in the goal state (state n 2), the two action has the same expected return.
+Please, note that this mdp has two optimal policies, as in the goal state (state n 2), the two action has the same expected return; and Q-Learning can find two different optimal policies.

+The complete code is the following:

+TODO code